antor44/AI-Bluetooth-Phone-Assistant/README.md

     *   *Cost:* ~$0.50 per 1 Million input tokens and ~$3.00 per 1 Million output tokens.
 This equates to fractions of a cent per call.

 ### 4. Offline Text Processing & Final Transcription Selection
-The GUI provides flexibility in how post-call tasks (SPAM checks, JSON state extraction, and final audio alignment) are handled:
+The GUI provides flexibility in how post-call tasks are handled:

 *   **Text Processing Models (`gemini` vs `gemma-4`):**
     *   **`gemini-3-flash-preview`:** The default and most stable choice for text processing.
-It perfectly balances speed, reliability, and low cost.
-    *   **`gemma-4` Family (`gemma-4-31b-it` / `gemma-4-26b-a4b-it`):** You can opt for these open-weight models.
-The 31B version is slightly more comprehensive, while the 26B provides faster response times. *(Warning: online API endpoints for the Gemma-4 family currently exhibit lower stability compared to native Gemini endpoints).*
+    *   **`gemma-4` Family (`gemma-4-31b-it` / `gemma-4-26b-a4b-it`):** Open-weight alternatives.
+The 31B version is slightly more comprehensive; the 26B provides faster response times. *(Note: online API endpoints for the Gemma-4 family currently exhibit lower stability compared to native Gemini endpoints).*
 *   **Final Audio Transcription (Whisper vs Online AI):**
-    By default, the app uses a local `whisper.cpp` executable to perform the final cleanup and alignment of the call transcript without relying on the cloud.
-However, **you can change this in the GUI** to use the online API instead (selecting *"Gemini at end"*).
-    *   If you select the online option, the app uploads the isolated caller audio to `gemini-3-flash-preview` for final processing.
+    By default, the app uses a local `whisper.cpp` executable for the final cleanup and alignment of the call transcript.
+You can change this in the GUI to use the online API instead (selecting *"Gemini at end"*), which uploads the isolated caller audio to `gemini-3-flash-preview` for final processing.

-### 5. Understanding Free Tier Limits in Real-World Calls
+### 5. Free Tier Limits in Real-World Calls
-If you choose to test the application on the Free Tier, the limits provided by Google are **more than sufficient** for a standard phone switchboard environment.
+If you choose to test on the Free Tier, the limits are more than sufficient for a standard personal switchboard.
 Human speech is slow in terms of token generation:

-*   **Voice Limits (Gemini 3.1 Flash Live):** Google converts audio at a rate of 25 tokens per second (1,500 tokens per minute).
-The Free Tier limit is 150,000 Tokens Per Minute (TPM).
-You would need **100 active phone calls simultaneously** to hit this limit.
+*   **Voice Limits (Gemini 3.1 Flash Live):** Google converts audio at ~25 tokens per second (1,500 tokens/minute).
+The Free Tier limit is 150,000 TPM — you would need **100 active simultaneous calls** to hit this limit.
-*   **Text Limits (Gemma 4 / Gemini 3 Flash):** SPAM checks and transcript summaries require 1 or 2 HTTP requests per call.
-Even the strictest model limit (Gemma 4 at 30 Requests Per Minute) means you would need to receive **more than 15 incoming calls in a single 60-second window** before the API temporarily blocks the request.
+*   **Text Limits (Gemma 4 / Gemini 3 Flash):** SPAM checks and transcript summaries require 1–2 HTTP requests per call.
+Even the strictest model limit (Gemma 4 at 30 RPM) means you would need more than **15 incoming calls within a single 60-second window** before the API temporarily throttles the request.

 ---

 ## 📂 Project Directory Structure

-Below is the directory scheme of the installation, showing where the main daemon, the SQLite database, the Whisper models, translations, and generated recordings are located:

 ```text
 /AI-Bluetooth-Phone-Assistant